truist/ubulk/backlog.md

 * Figure out ccache
 * Figure out devel/cpuflags
 * rsync pbulk reports to somewhere web-accessible; include that in the output / email
+* Turn this whole thing into a pkgsrc package :)
+    - version number
+    - releases